 - Identify people who know your academic strengths and could write letters of recommendation for you.

-- If visiting colleges, be aware of their spring breaks and try to avoid visiting during these
+- If visiting colleges, be aware of their spring breaks and try to avoid visiting during these quiet times.

 - Visit colleges.
 Be sure to make your appointments ahead of time.
 Take tours and have interviews when possible.
 Ask questions while visiting.

 - Go to college fairs and find out about visits to your high school or hometown by admission

 You have started the process.
 You know more about yourself.
 You know more about the schools that interest you.

 - Ask your teachers, counselors, supervisors, coaches, etc., for recommendations.